Port of Spain: History

-The Port of Spain was founded near the site of the Amerindian fishing village of Cumucurapo ("place of the silk cotton trees"), located in the area today known as Mucurapo, west of the city centre.
+Port of Spain was founded by the Spanish as Puerto España.
+The first settlement was near the site of the Amerindian fishing village of Cumucurapo ("place of the silk cotton trees"), located in the area today known as Mucurapo, west of the city centre.
 The name Conquerabia is also recorded for an Amerindian settlement in this area; this may have been a separate village, another name for Cumucurapo, or the result of miscomprehension by early Spanish settlers, who established a port here: Puerto de los Españoles, later Puerto de España.
 In 1560, a Spanish garrison was posted near the foot of the Laventille Hills, which today form the city's eastern boundary.

 The part of today's downtown Port of Spain closest to the sea was once an area of tidal mudflats covered by mangroves.
 The first Spanish buildings here, in the 16th and 17th centuries, were open mud-plastered ajoupas, interspersed between large silk cotton trees and other trees.
 The fort was a mud-walled enclosure with a shack inside, a flagpole, two or three cannon, and few Spanish soldiers.
 This was captured during Walter Raleigh's expedition in April 1595.

 The Caribs were transient, travelling to the mainland (now Venezuela) and up the Orinoco River.
 The French naval commander Comte d'Estrées visited in 1680, and reported that there was no Port of Spain.
-But in 1690, Spanish governor Don Sebastien de Roteta reported in writing to the King of Spain:
+But in 1690, Spanish governor Don Sebastien de Roteta reported in writing to the King of Spain.
 In 1699, the alcalde of Trinidad reported to the king that the natives "were in the habit of showering scorn and abuse upon the Holy Faith and ridiculed with jests the efforts of the Holy Fathers".

 By 1757, the old capital, San José de Oruña (modern Saint Joseph), about 7 mi inland, had fallen into disrepair, and Governor Don Pedro de la Moneda transferred his seat to Port of Spain, which thus became Trinidad's de facto capital.
 The last Spanish Governor of Trinidad, Don José Maria Chacón, devoted much of his time to developing the new capital.
 He compelled the island's Cabildo (governing council) to move to Port of Spain, and he limited its powers to the municipality.
 The 1783 Cedula of Population, which encouraged the settlement of French Catholics in the island, led to a rapid increase in the town's population and its geographical extension westwards.